KrzysztofPardel/KrzysztofPardel/README.md

-# Hi Friend! 👋 I'm Krzysztof Pardel

-After six months of commercial experience as a front-end developer, I am looking for more challenges and opportunities to excel in JavaScript, TypeScript, React, Next or Node.
+Looking forward to be part of a great team and thrive through challenges and opportunities.

 ◻️ TypeScript, React or Node.